 Make a plan to focus on one thing at a time.
-Try a few ideas from “mindfulness” as a strategy to balance the hustle and bustle of things like shopping, cooking, and family get-togethers during the holidays: stop and pay attention to what is happening at the moment, focus your attention on one thing about it , notice how you are feeling at the time, withhold immediate judgment, and instead be curious about the experience.
+Try a few ideas to balance the hustle and bustle of things like shopping, cooking, and family get-togethers during the holidays: Stop and pay attention to what is happening at the moment, focus your attention on one thing about it ,and notice how you are feeling at the time.
+Withhold immediate judgment, and instead be curious about the experience.

-Give to others.
-Make a new holiday tradition to share your time with families who have less than you do, for example, if your child is old enough, encourage him or her to join you in volunteering to serve a holiday meal at your local food bank or shelter.
+Give to others by making it an annual holiday tradition to share your time and talents with people who have less than you do.
+For example, if your child is old enough, encourage him or her to join you in volunteering to serve a holiday meal at your local food bank or shelter or sing at a local nursing home.
 Help your child write a letter to members of the armed forces stationed abroad who can't be home with their own family during the holidays.

-Don't feel pressured to "over-spend.”
-Think about making one or two gifts instead of buying everything.
+Don't feel pressured to "over-spend on gifts."
+Consider making one or two gifts.
 Help your child make a gift for his or her other parent, grandparents, or other important adults and friends.
-Chances are, those gifts will be the most treasured ones and will teach your child many important lessons that purchasing presents can’t.
+Chances are, those gifts will be the most treasured ones and will teach your child many important lessons.

-Most important of all, enjoy the Holidays for what they are - time to enjoy with your family.
-So, be a family, do things together like sledding or playing board games, spend time visiting with relatives, neighbors and friends.
+Most important of all, enjoy the holidays for what they are -- time to enjoy with your family.
+So, be a family, do things together like sledding or playing board games, and spend time visiting with relatives, neighbors, and friends.